duncan19/Portfolio_Webpage/README.md

 This is a portfolio that links to my GitHub and LinkedIn.
-The portfolio also displays what coding langueges I know and contact information.
+This portfolio also displays what coding languages I know and contact information.